nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: nDspec core functionality

-\textsc{nDspec} extends this capability to multiple dimensions, by defining multiple ``operator'' classes.
+\textsc{nDspec} extends this capability to multiple dimensions, by defining multiple `operator' classes.
 Operators define all operations to be done to the model in order to compare it to the data.
 For example, one might define a model as flux as a function of photon energy and time, and use one \textsc{nDspec} operator to fold the instrument response, another to compute the Fourier transform, and a final operator to derive model time lags in as a function of energy channel in a given Fourier frequency range \citep{Uttley14}.
-This formalism can also be extended to X-ray polarimetry - for example, when converting from a polarization model to its corresponding modulation curve \citep{Ingram22Review}.
-The fundamental philosophy of \textsc{nDspec} is to provide both stand-alone classes for each operator that users can implement in their own workflows, and a set of classes capable of optimization and inference that handle the appropriate operators internally for the most common use cases (such as modelling lags).
+This formalism can also be extended to X-ray polarimetry - for example, when converting from a polarisation model to its corresponding modulation curve \citep{Ingram22Review}.
+The fundamental philosophy of \textsc{nDspec}, and a key difference from existing, one-size-fits-all analysis packages, is to provide both stand-alone classes for each operator that users can implement in their own workflows, and a set of classes capable of optimisation and inference that handle the appropriate operators internally for the most common use cases (such as modelling lags).
+We envision users being able to pick and choose individual features of \textsc{nDspec} as appropriate for their use case, and incorporating these specific features in their analysis.

-Each operator implemented in \textsc{nDspec} is handled by its own class.
-Inheritance is implemented for methods that might be shared between operators, but generally kept to a minimum to keep the code as modular and readable as possible.
+Similarly, at the other end, \textsc{nDspec} provides flexible interfaces to existing sampling and optimisation algorithms, with straightforward pathways for extending these interfaces to new algorithms and libraries as they are developed, or to specialised techniques appropriate for a particular scientific use case.
+In this way, \textsc{nDspec} enables bespoke workflows tailored to specific scientific datasets, which enable more robust and precise scientific results compared to one-size-fits-all solutions.
+A schematic of how nDspec ties together existing libraries with its own functionality is shown in Fig.\ref{fig:schematic}.